 Our lawyers have significant expertise in winning military injury claims against the Ministry of Defence and regularly help serving personnel to navigate the Armed Forces Compensation Scheme (AFCS).
 Combining their unrivalled knowledge of this specialist area of law with a deep understanding of the impact these types of injuries have on members of the armed forces and their families, Thompsons Solicitors’ military injury claims specialists provide an impeccable legal service to clients.

 As a firm, we are proud to also have representation in the Royal British Legion Solicitors’ Group and to regularly provide advice to clients who are receiving treatment at Headley Court rehabilitation centre.

-4. I’ve suffered a military injury - can Thompsons Solicitors help me make a personal injury claim?
+4. I’ve suffered an injury while serving in the Armed Forces - can Thompsons Solicitors help me make a military injury claim?

-5. How much does it cost to make a military injury compensation claim?
+5. How much does it cost to make a military injury claim?

 Thompsons Solicitors is always honest and upfront about legal fees – you will not incur any hidden costs when pursuing any type of personal injury claim with us.

-6. Is there a time limit for making a military injury civil compensation claim?
+6. Is there a time limit for making a military injury claim?

-7. What is the difference between a civil claim for compensation and a claim under the Armed Forces Compensation Scheme, and can I bring both claims?
+7. What is the difference between a military injury claim for compensation and a claim under the Armed Forces Compensation Scheme, and can I bring both claims?

-8. Do I have to wait until I leave military service before I submit a claim?
+8. Do I have to wait until I leave military service before I submit a military injury claim?

 This is a myth which has blighted service personnel for years.
-Owing to the time limits discussed above it is important that injured service personnel seek legal advice as soon as possible following an injury to progress claims within the time limits.
+Owing to the time limits discussed above, it is important that injured service personnel seek legal advice as soon as possible following an injury, to progress military injury claims within the time limits.
 You should not wait until you have left military service to obtain legal advice and bring your case.